Lehtimies/Web-Programming-University-of-Turku/README.md

 ```

 ## Weather overview endpoints: /api/overview
-Returns an AI generated summary of the weather at the given city / location.  \
+Returns an AI generated summary of the weather at the given city / location.
-**Not sure if we want to use it but could be nice for the front page**

 ### GET /api/overview
 Returns the weather overview for all cities, **unsure if it is needed at all**